-The floating workspace layout mode mimics the more common desktop window management paradigm where windows are free ‘floating’ with the user dragging the windows around to match his or hers preferences.
+The floating workspace layout mode mimics the more common desktop window management paradigm where windows are free ‘floating’ with the user dragging the windows around to match his or her preferences.

-Though you can, of course, manage floating mode with the mouse cursor, efforts have been taken to make sure it can be controlled from the keyboard (i.e. the menu).
+Though you can, of course, manage floating mode with the mouse cursor, efforts have been taken to make sure it can be controlled from the keyboard.
+This is done through a number of menu paths:

 With the target/window/move-resize menu path, you get access for controls to: